 While some brachial plexus injuries may improve over time, most result in severe permanent disabilities that will negatively impact the child over the course of his or her entire life.
 As such, if your child has suffered such an injury, the stakes couldn’t be higher.
 The medical costs alone can be overwhelming.
 These types of injuries can also directly impact an individual’s ability to work in certain fields when they reach adulthood, and often result in chronic pain, lifelong medical care including multiple surgeries, and other emotional injuries due to their physical limitations.

 With stakes this high for you and your child, you can turn to the experienced legal team at Porter Nordby Howe LLP for answers to your questions.
 We will work hard for the compensation you and your child deserve.
 We will investigate the complex aspects of your case, and use the very best experts to build your case, and maximize the likelihood that you win.

 Children who suffer birth injuries face serious consequences, including the need for lifelong medical interventions, surgeries, home health care, physical and occupational therapy, etc. The costs associated with this medical care can be daunting.
-If your child has suffered a birth injury, or if you have a question that has not been answered appropriately by your medical providers, call Porter Nordby Howe LLP now at 888-477-7731, or e-mail us at firstname.lastname@example.org.
+If your child has suffered a birth injury in Syracuse, or if you have a question that has not been answered appropriately by your medical providers, call Porter Nordby Howe LLP now at 888-477-7731, or e-mail us at email@example.com.